 In general, the prep for an Upper Endoscopy involves fasting from food and drink for at least 6 hours prior to the test.
 But, your doctor will give you specific instructions; be sure to follow them completely.
 Make sure that your doctor is aware of all medications you take, both prescription and over the counter.
 It is especially important to let your doctor know if you take blood thinners or are on an aspirin regimen.

 During the procedure, you will be sedated and comfortable.
 Most patients tolerate an upper endoscopy very well.
 The most common complaints after the procedure is a minor sore throat or gas from air introduced during the test.
 Severe complications are rare but you should call your doctor if you develop fever, trouble swallowing or increasing pain in your chest, throat, or abdomen.

 Please Note: A $75.00 cancellation fee will be charged for all procedures cancelled with less than Two (2) business days notice.

 Follow-Up After Your Upper Endoscopy

 After the upper endoscopy is complete staff from Vanguard Gastroenterology will monitor you until you are free of most of the effects of the anesthesia.
 Even though you may feel alert the side effects may last the remainder of the day so you should make plans to have a companion/driver to take you home and stay with you while you recover.
 Prior to leaving the office, you will be given orders and directions for any follow-up visits your doctor may require.

 Schedule A Consultation

 It is in our very character to put you, the patient, first.
-If you live in the New York City metropolitan area and require a gastroenterologist you should call Concorde Gastroenterology at (646) 971-0237.
+If you live in the New York City metropolitan area and require a gastroenterologist you should call us Vanguard Gastroenterology.
 We offer four convenient locations to choose from.
 Our doctors are among the best in their field and you can be confident in the care you receive.